 The Policy Working Group’s current work concerns long-term sentences and people aging in prison.
 The Center, the Correctional Association of New York (CANY) and its Releasing Aging People in Prison Project (RAPP), and the Osborne Association have partnered to bring these issues to the attention of policy makers, other key stakeholders and the general public.

-The Center’s work in this partnership involves the coordination of a spring 2014 symposium.
-Presenters and discussants will include researchers, policy advocates, current and former policy makers and administrators, elected and appointed officials, and those who have directly experienced incarceration.
-Proceedings of this meeting will be published as a Center for Justice white paper.
+The Center’s work in this partnership involved the coordination of a spring 2014 symposium.
+Presenters and discussants included researchers, policy advocates, current and former policy makers and administrators, elected and appointed officials, and those who have directly experienced incarceration.
+Proceedings of this meeting is published as a Center for Justice white paper.

 Reducing Incarceration: Endless Punishment, Long-Term Sentences, and Aging in Prison – Release and Reentry

 A symposium coordinated by Columbia University’s Center for Justice, with the co-sponsorship of our partners: the Release Aging People in Prison Campaign (RAPP;http://nationinside.org/campaign/release-of-aging-people-in-prison/), the Correctional Association of New York (www.correctionalassociation.org), the Osborne Association (http://www.osborneny.org), the Be the Evidence Project (www.fordham.edu/btep), and the Florence V. Burden Foundation.

 - Soffiyah Elijah, Executive Director of the Correctional Association of NY

 - Marc Mauer, Executive Director of The Sentencing Project

 - Phyllis Harrison-Ross, MD, member, New York State Commission on Correction

 - Lilliam Barrios-Paoli, Deputy Mayor for Health and Human Services

 - Larry White, Advocate, rights of people in prison